deckhouse/virtualization/docs/INSTALL.md

 5. Enable the `virtualization` module:

 {{< alert level="warning" >}}
 Attention!
-Enabling the `virtualization` module involves restarting kubelet/containerd on all nodes where virtual machines are supposed to start.
+Enabling the `virtualization` module involves restarting kubelet/containerd and cilium agents on all nodes where virtual machines are supposed to start.
 This is necessary to configure the connectivity of containerd and DVCR.
 {{< /alert >}}

 To enable the `virtualization` module, you need to create a `ModuleConfig` resource containing the module settings.